ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 Maintenance orders can create other sub-documents to represent the actual work (like Service orders) or the materials requested and used (Store order / Store transaction), etc.

-## Maintenance order - Lines
+## Maintenance Order - Lines

 One maintenance order can appoint at once the maintenance of many managed assets.
-Each maintenance type for each asset is represented with one ***Maintenance order line***.
+Each maintenance type for each asset is represented with one ***Maintenance Order Line***.